 Consumption of energy (recycling facilities, transportation), production of hazardous waste, e-waste

 Some ecodesign regulations and other requirements apply to electrical and electronic products.
-For example, designers must strive to make products easy to repair and recycle.
-They avoid hazardous chemicals and foster materials that other applications can easily reuse.
-Consumers can replace spare parts without changing the whole unit.
-They can update software without upgrading the product, etc.
+For example, designers must strive to make their products with high repairability and recyclability.
+They should avoid hazardous chemicals and foster materials that other applications can easily reuse.
+Ideally, consumers can replace spare parts without changing the whole unit.
+They can also update software without upgrading the product, etc.

 Ecodesign supports a circular economy approach, where the waste of an industry becomes the resource for another.

 Because of hazardous substances, waste of electrical and electronic equipment (WEEE) requires specific treatment.
-Recyclers must sort WEEE in separate channels from other consumer waste like papers, plastics, or food residues.
+Recyclers must sort WEEE into separate waste channels that are distinct from other consumer waste like papers, plastics, or food residues.

 We can assist you with product life cycles and life cycle assessments at any stage.
 Ask Enviropass for a free consultation!